MohaMAZ/Webscraping/README.md

 # Webscraping medicines

-This is a webscraping project that extracts available medicines in the Moroccan market from the website: "medicaments.ma", the output is a CSV file that contains name and price columns.
+This is a Webscraping project based on BeautifulSoup library to extract available medicines in the Moroccan market from the website: "medicaments.ma", the output is a CSV file that contains name and price columns.